shotgunsoftware/python-api/docs/advanced/packaging.rst

 ********************************
 HTTPS Validation and cacerts.txt
 ********************************
-When creating the connection to Shotgun a file is used to validate the Shotgun certificate.
+When creating the connection to ShotGrid a file is used to validate the ShotGrid certificate.
 This file is located at ``shotgun_api3/lib/httplib2/cacerts.txt``.
 Because this file is not a Python file imported by your application, py2app will not know to include it in your package, it will need to be explicitly specified in your ``setup.py`` file (edit the path based on the location